-While Scalectrix can be a bit fiddly to set up and needs a perfect connection for cars to run, Anki Overdrive track uses magnets to snap together instantly - which makes it as simple to power up as plugging in a MacBook, while retaining enough flexibility for circuits to run up and around furniture.
+Scalectrix can be a bit fiddly to set up and needs a perfect connection for cars to run, but Anki Overdrive track uses magnets to snap together instantly - which makes it as simple to power up as plugging in a MacBook, while retaining enough flexibility for circuits to run up and around furniture.

-This is good news as the original mats were a little large for most UK-sized living rooms: Anki Overdrive can now wind its way around your house without you needing to move furniture out of the way.
+This is good news, as the original mats were a little large for most UK-sized living rooms: Anki Overdrive can now wind its way around your house without you needing to move furniture out of the way.